milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Document AI Warehouse: Document AI Warehouse is a highly-scalable, fully managed data management and governance platform that integrates with enterprise document workflows to store, search, and organize documents and their metadata.

 *Talent Solution: Talent Solution offers access to Google's machine learning, enabling company career sites, job boards, ATS, staffing agencies, and other recruitment technology platforms to improve the talent acquisition experience.

+Translation Hub: Translation Hub is a fully-managed document translation solution for organizations seeking to empower their employees to translate documents on demand into many different languages.

 Pre-Trained APIs